 as the Government is obliged to provide places within the town for everyone.

 Bachillerato (16–18 years)

-Bachillerato consists of two years at the end of which students receive the title of Bachiller which indicates a proficiency in 7 core subjects plus 7/8 subjects related to their chosen area.
+Bachillerato consists of two years at the end of which students receive the title of Bachiller which indicates proficiency in 7 core subjects plus 7/8 subjects related to their chosen area.
 Possible Bachillers (although not always available in every institute) are: Art – art, image and design, Performing arts – music and dance, Science & Technology and Humanities & Social Sciences.

 Evaluation is internal and continuous and the teaching staff decide if each student has reached the required level in all their subjects and has the required maturity to be awarded the Bachiller title.
-Students considered to have not acquired the necessary level or maturity are required to repeat a year.
+Students considered to have not acquired the necessary level of maturity are required to repeat a year.
 Students who have been awarded the Bachiller can then apply to University by sitting an external entrance exam set by the University board for that region where they are examined in language and literature, a foreign language, history or philosophy and other subjects of their choice.